 Pastels Bring Coastal Elegance

-The pastel teal and tan design of the large flower tiles give this fireplace a coastal elegance that is reminiscent of a sunny beach house.
+The pastel teal and tan mosaic design of the large flower tiles give this fireplace a coastal elegance that is reminiscent of a sunny beach house.
 The vast wooden mantel (read also: Mantel Decorating Ideas) brings in a natural element that breaks up the light colors of the fireplace surround and the white walls.
 Notice how the French doors are painted an accent color to match the tiles, brilliant!

 Intricate Tiling Creates A Flawless Focal Point

 How would you like to count the mosaic tiles on this metallic fireplace?
-The intricacy of the tiling makes this fireplace the perfect room divider and is the perfect counterpart to the larger tiles on the floor.
+The intricacy of the tiling makes this electric fireplace the perfect room divider and is the perfect counterpart to the larger tiles on the floor.

 This bathroom fireplace is another example of intricate tile design, this time using small vertical tiles.
 The tan color continues the serene feeling of the bathroom, making it a great place to enjoy a bubble bath in front of the fire.